datalogics-seu/PDFJT-notshipped/README.md

 # notshipped
-PDFJT samples; Derived from demos, blogs or other sources
+PDFJT samples -- Derived from demos, blogs or other sources

+** ListUsageRights.java - Lists usage rights in a PDF.
+Useful for testing Acrobat enabled features.
+Place in \samples\signature.

--- RasterizePages.java * Converts PDF to PNG.
-PDFJT v8.2 version of the earlier v4.2 code sample; Place in \samples\images
+** RasterizePages.java - Converts PDF to PNG. v8.2 adaptation of v4.2 sample; Place in \samples\images

--- RemoveUsageRights.java * Removes Usage Rights / Reader Extensions.
-PDFJT v8.10 version of the earlier v4.2 code sample; Place in \samples\signature.
+** RemoveUsageRights.java * Removes Usage Rights / Reader Extensions. v8.10 adaptation of v4.2 sample; Place in \samples\signature.
 RELite cannot process PDFs that already have usage rights

--- ListUsageRights.java * Lists usage rights in a PDF.
-Place in \samples\signature.
-Useful for testing Acrobat enabled features?